AztecProtocol/aztec-connect-bridges/src/specs/aztec/dataprovider/readme.md

 ## What does it do?

 It is a contract we use as a source of truth when it comes to configuration of bridges and assets.
-It is mainly used by our frontend to get a bridge or asset information by a tag, but the information can be used by one.
+It is mainly used by our frontend to get a bridge or asset information by a tag, but the information can be used by anyone.

 ## Usage